kenh/stigviewer2-macos/README.md

 provided by Bellsoft; you can download these from the [Bellsoft Download Page](https://bell-sw.com/pages/downloads/).
-Note that you need the **Full** JRE, not the Standard JRE; the Full JRE included JavaFX which is needed by the STIGViewer.
+Note that you need the **Full** JRE, not the Standard JRE; the Full JRE includes JavaFX which is needed by the STIGViewer.
 Download the gzipped tar files and place them in the `jre` directory in a checked-out copy of the repository.
 Note that currently `build-package` is expecting a naming similar to the Bellsoft JREs; specifically, the tar files should